 January 22, 2015 the Cities restated the IGA to reorganize the Airport Steering Committee into an Airport Commission.
 This body differs in that it has set bylaws which allows it some powers unlike the Steering Committee which only had the ability to make suggestions.

-The Commission and Cities officially change the Airport’s name to Northern Colorado Regional Airport .
+The Commission and Cities formally change the Airport’s name to Northern Colorado Regional Airport from Fort Collins-Loveland Municipal Airport.

 Aviation Activity from 2003 – 2017

 The Airport has evolved over time from its municipal general aviation origins to a commercially certified regional facility.
-The Airport now supports 100,000 annual flight operations, with over 200 hangar units and 260 based aircraft.
+The Airport now supports approximately 100,000 annual flight operations, with over 200 hangar units and over 300 based aircraft.